 The other docks were also facing tough times in the 1880s, with Stedman-Jones highlighting two primary causes for this.
 Firstly, there was a freeing up of government restrictions on imports and exports, which reduced transfer delays on goods.
 Secondly, there was the growth of an extensive and increasingly efficient railway network, which sped up delivery times from dockside to end-users.
 Both factors meant that shipping companies no longer rented the dockside warehouses for lengthy periods, which dented profits and, in turn, put pressure on the level of dividends available for investors.
 This was important as attracting and keeping investors ensured monies flowed into company treasuries, while also bolstering wider market confidence.

 To ensure the dividend was kept buoyant, the directors sought cost savings and increasingly utilised the growing pool of casual labour in the East End.
 With London’s burgeoning population, there were plenty of men willing to offer their labour at rock-bottom rates.
-True, these ‘casuals’ might not have been as skilled as a dock company might have wanted, but their inefficiencies were easily corrected and insignificant compared with the savings accrued and the widener margins created by using them.
+True, these ‘casuals’ might not have been as skilled as a dock company might have wanted, but their inefficiencies were easily corrected and insignificant compared with the savings accrued and the wider margins created by using them.
 For many socialist historians, this use of casual labour was an example of gross exploitation and the strike’s root cause.
 John Pudney makes this argument in his work London Docks.
 ‘The failure of private enterprise, forever locked in self-destructive competition, to make a good thing of the docks had inflicted such desperate conditions upon the human machinery of the port that the choice of the men lay only between revolt and extinction.’3

-But Pudney’s arguments flounder when contrasted with the striker’s demands, which were hardly a clarion call for revolt, let alone illustrative of a ‘strike or die’ situation.
+But Pudney’s arguments flounder when contrasted with the striker’s demands, which were hardly a clarion call for broad industrial action, let alone illustrative of a ‘strike or die’ situation.
 The strikers wanted an increase in the minimum hourly rate to 6d (6 pence), up from 5d, for all dockworkers, including the casuals.
 They requested 8d an hour for overtime and wanted the ‘share’ or ‘plus money’, the reward for unloading of a ship with time to spare, to be distributed equally and not just among the foremen and his preferred workers.4 There was no demand to end the ‘call on’, whereby casuals started their day waiting at the entrances of docks, wharves and jetties, hoping to be selected by the foremen for work.

 From top to bottom